 The majority of students attending Saint Mary's Schools of Graduate and Professional Programs are working adults balancing the demands of career, family, and civic responsibilities.
 Most students in the project management degree program are practicing project managers who realize that they need a master's to advance.
 Other students are middle managers who want to add valuable project management skills to their résumés.
 Some students recognize that project management is a new role with growth potential and are seeking a career change.

 Is there a campus residency requirement, or is the program entirely online?

 The program is fully online.
 You do not need to attend Saint Mary's on-ground campuses.

 Is the online project management degree program accredited?

-The Master of Science in Project Management is accredited by the PMI Global Accreditation Center for Project Management Education Programs (GAC).
+The Master of Science in Project Management is accredited by the PMI Global Accreditation Center (GAC).
 Saint Mary's University is accredited by the Higher Learning Commission.

 Is there a thesis or comprehensive exam at the end of the M.S. in Project Management program?